 - Be mindful of how you’re doing.

 Be aware of any changes in your mood or negative feelings that could be symptoms of depression, such as a loss of interest in things that once made you happy, fatigue, difficulty sleeping, irritability or suicidal thoughts.
-If you have suicidal thoughts, get help immediately, either by calling 911 or the National Suicide Prevention Lifeline at (800) 273-8255.
+If you have suicidal thoughts, get help immediately, either by calling 911 or the 988 Suicide & Crisis Lifeline, available 24 hours a day, every day.

 - Talk to your doctor about your mental health.